The southern coast of Sri Lanka is lined with incredible beaches and towns. Read on for the best things to do in south

 Where to eat in south Sri Lanka

-Looking for a great meal in southern Sri Lanka?
+Looking for a great meal and fab drinks in southern Sri Lanka?
 Here are a few of my favorite places to grab a bite and sip on a cocktail.

 Sugar in Galle Fort: Consistently fantastic grub within the fort, and service is always on point.
 They have a number of Western and Sri Lankan menu options – the pumpkin soup with garlic chips is incredibly tasty!

 Cape Weligama Hotel in Weligama: Cape Weligama is one of the best luxury hotels in Sri Lanka, and one night there will set you back nearly US$800 during the peak season.
 The good news is, their restaurants and bars are open to outside guests (but make sure you call ahead), and the cocktails and alcoholic beverages are very reasonably priced.
 They serve the most incredible food, and is one of my favorite places to go for sunset drinks and a delicious meal.

 Under the Mango Tree Hotel in Dickwella: For something a little big more laid back, head to UTMT Hotel.
 We love the string hoppers here and they make a mean mango margarita.

 Verse Collective in Dickwella: Verse is a beachfront hostel/restaurant run by two of the most lovely South Africans.
 The coffee is on point, and the menu just keeps getting better.
-If you’re craving some avocado on toast or a tasty wrap this is the place to be.
+If you’re craving some avocado on toast or a tasty chickpea curry this is the place to be.

 Salt House in Dickwella: Salt House is a great place to go for lunch or a casual dinner.
 The coffee is strong, and the fish burger is delicious.
 Salt House also offers drop-in Yoga classes by the bay if you’re looking to practice some asanas.